apache/hudi/website/versioned_docs/version-0.14.1/sql_ddl.md

 ```

 :::note
 You can also create a table partitioned by multiple fields by supplying comma-separated field names.
-For, e.g., "partitioned by dt, hh"
+When creating a table partitioned by multiple fields, ensure that you specify the columns in the `PARTITIONED BY` clause
+in the same order as they appear in the `CREATE TABLE` schema.
+For example, for the above table, the partition fields
+should be specified as `PARTITIONED BY (dt, hh)`.
 :::

 ### Create table with record keys and ordering fields